samk901/EcclesiaWebApp/README.md

 ## Iter 2

 In this iteration, we added some styles in addition to the standard Bootstrap CSS using a template available online.
 We also added a Homepage that will serve as our landing page and adapted the routing from the book project.
 We also began implementing a Calendar Component using React-Calendar, which will allow a user to keep track of meetings.
-Currently, I am running into a CORS error, causing pages to not load when moving from page to page.
-I will attach screenshots of the web app running on localhost.
+The next step is to continue implementing the calendar, implement a Reading List page and finish the homepage.

 ![EcclesiaStyle](readme_images/Iter2_style.png)
 ![EcclesiaHome](readme_images/ecclesia_home.png)